sithmel/diogenes/README.md

 * The name (mandatory) is a string.
 It is the name of the service.
 A registry can have more than one service with the same name BUT they should validate alternatively (see the validator argument).
 * dependencies: it is an array of strings.
 Every string is the name of a service.
 This should be executed and its output should be pushed in the function
 * validator: it is an occamsrazor validator. (https://github.com/sithmel/occamsrazor.js).
 You can also pass a different value as explained in the "match" validator (https://github.com/sithmel/occamsrazor.js#occamsrazorvalidatormatch);
-* The function (mandatory) is a function that returns a service:
+* The function (mandatory) is a function that returns a service.

-  	var func = function (config, deps, next){
+The function will have these arguments (config, deps, next):
-  		// config is a value passed to all services when getService is invoked
+* config is a value passed to all services when getService is invoked
-      // deps is an object.
+* deps is an object.
 It has as many properties as the dependencies of this service.
 The attributes of deps have the same name of the respective dependency.
-      // if this services depends on service "A", deps.A will contain the output of the service A.
-  		// next will be called with the output of this service. next(undefined, output).
+* next is the function called with the output of this service: next(undefined, output)
-  		// errors will be passed as first argument next(new Error('service broken'))
-    };
+* If something goes wrong you can pass the error as first argument: next(new Error('Something wrong!')).

 removeService
 -------------